kiranraoboinapally/java-web-dev-practice/sql/ChatGPT.md

 ---

-line 236 completed
+//line 236 completed in sql/notes.txt
-//need to add more....wait for more updates to be extracted from sql
+//need to add more....wait for more updates to be
+//extracted from sql/notes.txt
+//should make clear and clean code over here.